-'the promotion of sustainable settlement and transportation strategies in urban and rural areas including the promotion of measures to -
+'the promotion of sustainable settlement and transportation strategies in urban and rural areas including the promotion of measures to - in particular, having regard to location, layout and design of new development'.

-- 1. reduce energy demand in response to the likelihood of increases in energy and other costs due to long-term decline in non-renewable resources, - 2. reduce anthropogenic greenhouse gas emissions, and - 3. address the necessity of adaptation to climate change;
+- other costs due to long-term decline in non-renewable resources, - 2. reduce anthropogenic greenhouse gas emissions, and - 3. address the necessity of adaptation to climate change;